 The limitation of faculty teaching loads to 12 semester hours is very strongly supported.
-Students need and deserve the guidance and counseling which professors can give them as they progress through the undergraduate programs.
+Students need and deserve the guidance and counseling which professors can give them as they progress through the undergraduate and graduate programs.
 Professors are encouraged to enrich their teaching through professional reading, continuing graduate study, and taking trips, which provide experiences, related to teaching assignments.
 Additional time should also be spent in service to the University and the community.

 Recommendations for faculty to teach beyond the normal 12-hour load are to be made according to the following guidelines.

-- Faculty who hold the doctorate and/or who have special preparation in particular fields will receive first consideration for extra teaching assignments, especially those assignments which are remunerative.
+b.
+Faculty who hold the doctorate and/or who have special preparation in particular fields will receive first consideration for extra teaching assignments, especially those assignments which are remunerative.